vjoel/tupelo/doc/faq.md

   Let's break this into two cases: _preparing_ transactions (before attempting to commit) and _executing_ transactions (which determines whether the commit succeeds).

-  During the _prepare_ phase, each transaction is a separate sequence of events (calls to #read, #write, #take et al) that executes concurrently with other transactions.
+  During the _prepare_ phase, each transaction is a separate sequence of events (calls to #read, #write, #take et al) that executes concurrently with other transactions and *locally* in the client process.
 There is no synchronization between two concurrent transactions in in this stage.
 For example:

       $ tup
       >> t1 = transaction